barry-ha/Griduino/ASSEMBLY.md

 * **Hobbyist bench vise.** You'll need a way to hold the PCB at a convenient height and angle for soldering parts.
 A small adjustable bench vise, such as a <a href="https://www.panavise.com/">Panavise Model 366</a>, will make your task easier.
 Use a holder wide enough to grip the Griduino PCB of 4-1/2" width.<br/>
  ![](hardware/img/panavise-366.png)

 * **Craft knife.** The plastic case will need small cutouts for power and speaker wires to reach the connectors.
 A very careful application of a sharp small knife can trim out the holes you need.
-A craft detail knife such as Fiskars 165110-1002 offers improved safety and precision.<br/>
+A craft detail knife such as Fiskars 165110-1002 has better safety and precision than Exacto knives.<br/>
 ![](hardware/img/craft-knife-fiskars-165110.jpg)

 * **Blue painters tape.** While soldering things upside down, an easy-to-remove tape can temporarily hold parts onto the PCB.
-When you do this, solder only one pin, double-check the parts are still tight on the PCB.
-If not, reheat the one pin and press on the part to re-seat it tightly.
+When you do this, solder only one pin, then double-check the parts are still tight on the PCB.
+If not, reheat the one pin and press on the part to re-seat it.
 Then solder the remaining leads.

 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.